 In the name of our Lord Jesus Christ,

-Sharon is a TEAR ambassador in NSW and is an encouraged participant of God's work on campus to engage more students in understanding his heart for justice.
+Sharon is a Tearfund ambassador in NSW and is an encouraged participant of God's work on campus to engage more students in understanding his heart for justice.

 My prayer for women is a prayer for our families.